Hands-On Fundraising

 I will never forget the day I first spent time with Simone, in person.
 The Hartford Foundation for Public Giving hosted a small seminar for nonprofit consultants with Simone as our speaker.

 But she wasn’t just a speaker.
 From moment one, she was a straight-talking, problem-solving, energizing teacher.
 She challenged us at every turn.
 I was one of the few fundraising consultants in our small group.
-When Simone asked the group what the biggest issue our clients reported, everyone said, “keeping a development director”.
+When Simone asked the group what the biggest issue our clients reported was, everyone said, “keeping a development director”.

 That’s when I spoke up.